Starting 5s: Previewing high school girls basketball season in the A-K Valley

 • St. Joseph and Highlands weren’t the only teams in the A-K Valley who had to replace big-time scorers.

-Abbie Johns, who often delivered big plays during her four years as a varsity performer at Kiski Area, averaged 18.5 points over 22 games last year on the way to earning several local and district-wide all-star honors.
+Abbie Johns, who often delivered big plays during her four years as a varsity performer at Kiski Area, averaged 18.5 points over 22 games last season on the way to earning several local and district-wide all-star honors.

 The Shippensburg freshman reached 1,000 points on a 3-point shot during a home section game against Gateway on Jan.
 26.